Keep Movin' On: History

-Reception
+Critical reception

 Mark Deming of AllMusic states that, while the album is "not a masterpiece," it is worth a listen.
 "If the arrangements and production are noticeably more tricked up than the minimal perfection of Haggard's 1960s sides and these lyrics aren't his sharpest meditations on the male/female relationship, for the most part Keep Movin' On finds Hag in worthy form, and 'Always Wanting You,' 'A Man's Got to Give Up a Lot,' and 'September in Miami' are memorable if lesser-known numbers."

 Track listing

 All songs by Merle Haggard unless otherwise noted: